 They tend to be non-commercial organisations such as local authorities or housing associations.

 Housing associations are independent, not-for-profit organisations that can use any profit they make to maintain existing homes and help finance new ones.

-Registered providers are financially regulated and funded by the government through the Homes England, which is responsible for the construction of new social homes.
+Registered providers are financially regulated and funded by the government through Homes England, which is responsible for the construction of new social homes.

 Please note that the contact details given relate to staff working in development only.
 If you need a general telephone number, please look on their individual websites (which are linked on our contacts list).

 Housing needs and tenure types

 Our Housing Statistical Information [PDF, 1.5MB] leaflet provides information on the housing need in the district as well as the current stock of affordable housing and re-let information.